tawalisa/terraform-in-practice/minikube/readme.md

 ## minikube

 ### How to get information of k8s
-user `kubectl config vie` to check service IP of k8s
+run `kubectl config vie` to check service IP of k8s

 ### How to log for terraform
 enable